plentylife/website/content/natural-currency.md

 shut the experiment down.

 Negative interest rate is nothing to be afraid of.
 Remember, your savings are already being drained by inflation.
-The difference is in the math, and how it affects financial calculations --- precisely the thing that *"Big Evil Corporations"* do.
+The difference is in the math, and how it [affects financial calculations][2] --- precisely the thing that *"Big Evil Corporations"* do.
 By changing the mechanics of money --- flipping the rules of the game --- we make it profitable to keep the
  Amazon alive, we transform "the root of all evil" into the root of all good.